cirosantilli/bash-cheat/README.md

     In that case, the built-in version will be used.

 Utilities mandated by POSIX shall not in general be docummented here, even if bash or sh implement them as built-ins.

 This is so because it is arbitrary if utilities are a part of bash or separate binaries, so it does not make sense to document them together with bash.

 Utilities that exist only as sh or bash built-ins and which are not mandated by POSIX shall be documented here.

-# featured
+#Featured

-scripts that you may like follow. the others may be useless.
+Scripts that you may like follow. the others may be useless.

-## find-music-make-m3u
+##find-music-make-m3u

-check the recursive function which for each directory, makes an m3u all.m3u with all music under that directory.
+Check the recursive function which for each directory, makes an m3u all.m3u with all music under that directory.

-ex:
+Ex:

 * **dir1**
     * f11.wma